dmidlo/histdata.com-tools/README.md

 The console output is human-readable.
-The optional `--quality-preflight-report PATH` file is publish-safe JSON with target counts, cache bytes, sampled paths, row counts, throughput, ETA range, sample quality summary, and pass/warn/fail budget status.
+The optional `--quality-preflight-report PATH` file is publish-safe JSON with target counts, cache bytes, sampled paths, row counts, throughput, ETA range, sample quality summary, no-target diagnostics, and a decision section that says whether the full battery is safe, warned, failed, or has no matching targets.
+Safe and warned decisions include the next `histdatacom --quality ...` command for the same target scope.
 Use `--quality-preflight-sample-size COUNT` to tune the bounded sample.

+When launching a large cache-backed `--quality` run, pass the saved report with `--quality-preflight-evidence PATH`.
+If no matching evidence is available, the CLI prints a warning and suggested preflight command before continuing without prompting.

 #### Full-Dataset Quality Campaigns